Medical Laboratory Technology A.A.S.

 This course provides entry-level clinical laboratory experience.
 Emphasis is placed on technique, accuracy, and precision.
 Upon completion, students should be able to demonstrate entry-level competence in final clinical evaluations.
 Concentration will be in the area of blood banking.

 This course provides entry-level clinical laboratory experience.
 Emphasis is placed on technique, accuracy, and precision.
-Upon completion, students should be able to demonstrate entry-level competence in final clinical evaluations.
-Concentration will be in the area of microbiology.
+Upon completion, students should be able to demonstrate entry-level competence on final clinical evaluations.

 This course provides an overview of the scientific study of human behavior.
 Topics include history, methodology, biopsychology, sensation, perception, learning, motivation, cognition, abnormal behavior, personality theory, social psychology, and other relevant topics.
 Upon completion, students should be able to demonstrate a basic knowledge of the science of psychology.
 This is a Universal General Education Transfer Component (UGETC) course that satisfies Social/Behavioral Sciences.